zzolo/srccon-data/2014/transcripts/Session_05_Closing_the_Gaps_Open_Data.md

 it.
 We're trying to find those bumps and smooth them out so it becomes simpler to produce and consume mobile data.
-So that there's a project that Greg and I were talking about working with the open knowledge foundation to make core changes to CCCam to the data repository that is awful to install.
+So that there's a project that Greg and I were talking about working with the open knowledge foundation to make core changes to CKAN to the data repository that is awful to install.
 It's gotten better but it's unpleasant to install.
-     We're going to pay for some developers to make a website where you can launch a CCCam instance and fire up an easy 2 server or a cloud hosting service and boom you have your repository and let you host its for free for two months.
+     We're going to pay for some developers to make a website where you can launch a CKAN instance and fire up an easy 2 server or a cloud hosting service and boom you have your repository and let you host its for free for two months.
 That is going to make it possible I hope for hundreds of municipal and state governments and agencies to